krisnova/boopkit/README.md

 Tested on Linux 5.17

-Currently supported "boop" vectors:

-### Disclaimer
+##### Disclaimer

-This is **NOT** an exploit!
+> This is **NOT** an exploit!
 This requires prior priviliged access on a server in order to work!

-I am a professional security researcher.
+> I am a professional security researcher.
 These are white hat tools used for research purposes only.

-Seriously please use these responsibly.
+> Use this responsibly.
+Never use this software illegaly.

 # Demo